Holland & Knight Charitable Foundation Announces Annual Young Native Writers Essay Contest - 10th Year Anniversary

 "The National Indian Education Association is honored to once again work with Holland & Knight and the National Museum of the American Indian on this exceptional program," said Anhiwake Rose, executive director of the NIEA (Cherokee and Muscogee).
 "NIEA is dedicated to ensuring that every Native student has the opportunity to succeed and through this scholarship program, we will be assisting one young leader on their journey."

 The contest debuted in 2006 in Red Lake, Minn., in response to the March 2005 fatal shooting by a Red Lake High School student of five fellow students, a teacher, a security guard, members of his family and then himself.
-Holland & Knight's Charitable Foundation developed this contest with the hope that the Red Lake community would find healing by promoting its rich culture and traditions.
+Holland & Knight's Charitable Foundation, through its Opening Doors for Children initiative, developed this contest with the hope that the Red Lake community would find healing by promoting its rich culture and traditions.
 In the following years, the program has evolved to serve all Native American communities.

 For 2015, students are being asked to write about one or more of the cultural images, symbols, or art forms that have been historically used by the student’s community (American Indian, Alaska Native or Native Hawaiian) to serve a specific purpose or to communicate a particular message or value.
 The essay should: